 The ROI for an Image Optimizing CDN is driven by three benefits: Revenue Improvement, Streamlined Image Management, and Content Delivery Network (CDN) Savings.

 We all live in a fast-paced, ‘any device’, ‘anywhere’ digital world.
 Your business has opportunities to connect with your audience richly in places and on devices that were not possible even 5 years ago.

-Image-heavy websites creates other problems; such as hosting/storage cost, image quality, and the time-to-market delay to manage all variations.
+Image-heavy websites create other problems, such as hosting/storage costs, image quality, and the time-to-market delay in managing all variations.

 This is where ImageEngine by ScientiaMobile can help significantly in improving the satisfaction of your users.
-Let’s take a deep dive into the ROI for Image Optimization, and how the system works behind-the-scenes to deliver best user experience.
+Let’s take a deep dive into the ROI for Image Optimization, and how the system works behind the scenes to deliver the best user experience.